sanjeev929/fastapibasic/README.md

 # Note

-If any other queries visite official website [https://fastapi.tiangolo.com/tutorial/]).
+If any other queries visit official website [https://fastapi.tiangolo.com/tutorial/]).